sometimes life just ‘happens’, . . . but we still have to eat

 Freeze drying is the #1 best way to preserve natural goodness of all fruits and vegetables, including Raspberries.
 Thrive Life is my brand of choice – primarily for their NUTRILOCK guarantee which assures me of their nutritional superiority, as well as being completely GMO free, and containing NO artificial colours, flavours or additives of any kind.
 In addition to that, the shelf life is an impressive 25 years! making it the perfect choice for long term food storage.
 I highly recommend it!
 As the perfect example of why I choose Thrive Life over any other form of purchased raspberries, this nutritional comparison to store purchased ‘fresh’ raspberries (below) says it all.
 Why the difference?
 Because one of the guarantees Thrive Life stands behind, is that their produce is picked, washed, and flash frozen within 6 hours (usually 2-4) of harvest.
 In that frozen state they are transported to Thrive Life’s state-of-the-art facility where they go through the second step of the two step process of freeze-drying.
 They are then sealed in BPA free cans (oxygen free, moisture free).
 I call that “fresher than fresh”.
 The only thing better is right out of your backyard garden.

 With THRIVE freeze-dried raspberries you can have deliciously ripe raspberries any time of the year.
 THRIVE Raspberries, with their rich, red colour and succulent sweetness make the perfect snack, dessert, or topping.
-You can add THRIVE Raspberries to almost anything!
+You can add freeze dried Raspberries to almost anything!
 Try them in ice cream or yogurt, use them to top your cereal, make them into sauces and syrup, or you can always just eat them straight from the can.
 No matter how you eat THRIVE Raspberries, you can be certain that you are strengthening your immune system and improving your cardiovascular health.”

 – from the website